How to Read Produce Labels | One Quick Tip

 To kick off the series, here is one quick tip that will come in handy the next time you shop for fruits and vegetables: how to read produce labels.

 Have you ever wondered what those pesky little stickers on our fruits and veggies mean?
 It’s not just a way to scan them at the check out counter.
 They can actually tell you so much more – where the fruit was grown, the producer, and more importantly, HOW it was grown.
+Here’s how to read produce labels when shopping for fresh fruits and vegetables:

 Check out the fruit that’s on your counter or in your refrigerator — how many digits do you see?
 In general, fruits and vegetables have a 4 digit code, starting with a 3 or a 4.
 If you have an apple like I have here that has 4 digits, that means the apple was conventionally grown.
 It was likely treated with pesticides.